 those employed by an employing authority who are members of another occupational pension scheme.

-As before, if an employee has a contract of employment for at least three months, they are contractually enrolled into the LGPS (NI) from their first day of employment or the first date they become eligible, if later.
+If an employee has a contract of employment for at least three months, they are contractually enrolled into the LGPS (NI) from their first day of employment or the first date they become eligible, if later.

 A person who is an eligible jobholder and employed under a contract of employment of less than three months must be enrolled on their automatic enrolment date.
 This means that an eligible jobholder with a contract of less than three months would join the LGPS (NI) on the first day of employment unless the employer issues a ‘postponement notice’ delaying the automatic enrolment date.